 English language requirement

-All teaching at the University of Oxford is carried out in English, and tutors must be convinced that you have sufficient fluency in written and spoken English to cope with your course from the start.
-Therefore, all non-native English-speaking applicants (other than those who have been educated in the medium of English language during their two most recent years of study) must satisfy the following requirements:
+All teaching at Oxford University is carried out in English (with the exception of some language-specific teaching) and tutors must be convinced that you have sufficient fluency in written and spoken English to cope with your course from the start.
+Therefore, all non-native English-speaking applicants must satisfy one of the following requirements:

 - IELTS: overall score of 7.0 (with at least 7.0 in each of the four components) or